DevOpsTribe/congruit/README.md

 2. You need to describe your places.
 Example:
   * is this server running a specific Linux Distribution?
   * are there particulare configuration files, software installed, environment variables that describe the role / functionality of this server?
   * places are executed before works...
-You can inject create files with environment variables that works can use Put places in stockroom/places/ folder
+You can inject files with environment variables that can be used by works.
+  Put places in stockroom/places/ folder

 3. Create works.
 Put the scripts in stockroom/works.
-Works do all things like install software, get configuration file from a repository ecc..
+Works install software, get configuration file from a repository, manage Docker containers ecc..

 4. Crate workplaces in stockroom/workplaces.
-Try to make them usable in more environments and follow thi example:
+Try to make them usable in more environments and follow this example:

 Workplaces are array of hashes
 ```